 Check out the resources on the page's right side to learn more about bit manipulation.
 The video tutorial is by Gayle Laakmann McDowell, author of the best-selling interview book Cracking the Coding Interview.

-Consider an array of integers, , where all but one of the integers occur in pairs.
-In other words, every element in occurs exactly twice except for one unique element.
+Consider an array of integers where all but one of the integers occur in pairs.
+In other words, every element occurs exactly twice except for one unique element.
+Find the unique element.

-The first line contains a single integer, , denoting the number of integers in the array.
+The first line contains a single integer, , denoting the number of integers in .

-The second line contains space-separated integers describing the respective values in .
+The second line contains space-separated integers, each an element, .

 It is guaranteed that is an odd number.